 December 26, 2015 was a nightmare for many Rowlett, Texas residents as an EF4 tornado ripped through the city, leveling many housing and thousands without power.
-Thankfully no one was killed by the storm, but 23 people were injured.
+A confirmed 13 people were killed by the devastating storm.
 For those who were fortunate enough to have a house still standing, there were plenty of repairs that still needed to be made.

 That’s exactly what Lindsay Diaz and her family were getting ready to do before a demolition company mistakenly knocked down her house, instead of the one block over that they were supposed to.
 The demolition crew blamed Google Maps for the mishap.
 After the story was covered by local news, it generated tons of interest on social media and national media, with many calling for the company to apologize and make the situation right.
 Overwhelmed by the coverage and calls for action, the company later apologized and promised to fix the mistake.

 WFAA News 8, a local channel, has the full story below:

 Almost two years after they announced the release of their Bluetooth Battery that allowed owners to remotely monitor battery life and even disable the battery if it’s stolen, DeWalt is set to release a massive upgrade to their connected tool platform.

 Construction sites can often be some pretty spooky places, especially when unexpected items and creatures, like human remains, are found on the property.
 They can also be the site of some heavy superstition, like at several projects in Iceland that were believed to be delayed by hidden elves.
 But, according to one contractor, there’s something especially spooky about the childhood home of serial killer Ted Bundy.

 Cranes collapse for a variety of different reasons.
 Some are overloaded, some catch on fire, and others succumb to high wind loads.
 Regardless of the reason, a falling crane can cause tons of damage and have the potential to kill on-site workers and pedestrians walking near the job site.